cmenegoli/pandas-challenge/README.md

 # pandas-challenge
 PyCity_Schools Homework using Pandas data frame.
-To complete this homework assignment, I used chat GPT to debug code multiple times as well as a tuttoring session
+To complete this homework assignment, I used chat GPT to debug code multiple times as well as, stack overflow and  a tuttoring session

 Here are the homework guidelines:

 As a first task, you've been asked to analyze the district-wide standardized test results.
-You'll be given access to every student's math and reading scores, as well as various information on the schools they attend.
-Your responsibility is to aggregate the data to and showcase obvious trends in school performance.
+You'll be given access to every student's math and reading scores, as w

+chool performance.

 Your final report should include each of the following: